When Trackers Date Fish: A Benchmark and Framework for Underwater Multiple Fish Tracking: Experiments

 Although Transformer-based TrackFormer~\cite{meinhardt2022trackformer} achieving the highest MOTA score of 74.6.
 However, it exhibit relatively weaker performance in identity preservation metrics such as IDF1 and AssA.
 Besides, transformer-based trackers impose substantial computational overhead, rendering them impractical for real-time underwater monitoring applications.
 The performance gap between conventional terrestrial-focused trackers and SU-T validates our hypothesis that underwater tracking scenarios necessitate domain-specific adaptations.
 Visual comparisons of various tracking methods on MFT25 are illustrated in Fig.~\ref{fig:vis_com}.

 In addition, we conducted additional experiments to evaluate the generalization capability of SU-T on mainstream land-based tracking benchmarks MOT17 and MOT20~\cite{dendorfer2021motchallenge}.
-Our baseline achieved 60.4 and 56.5 HOTA, respectively.\footnote{The results have been registered at \href{https://motchallenge.net/}{https://motchallenge.net/}}
+Our baseline achieved 60.4 and 56.5 HOTA, respectively.\footnote{The results have been registered at \url{https://motchallenge.net/}}